 Search Knowledge Base by Keyword

 As mentioned in the previous section, a newly created IO won’t have any physics collider.
-This means that if you want your object to behave realistically to gravity, you will have to add manually a collider with the shape you want (make sure ‘Is Trigger’ is not checked).
-Of course, if before converting your object you already added a collider, it will be kept where you added it.
-Usually the collider is added to the visuals.
+So if you want your interactive object to behave realistically to gravity, you will have to add manually a collider with the shape you want (make sure ‘Is Trigger’ is not checked).

 The Proximity collider is the zone around an IO that detects collision with other IOs (including the user’s head and hands).